rishipalsingh9/notes/readmedjango.md

 - Create Models in models.py file refer detail steps
 - Settings.py add your app as the app name in installed apps list.
 - To link Foreign_key to primary mention after cascade(primary_key=True).
 - Create Template folder in polls directory.
-In template folder create polls and then index.html.. poll/templates/polls/index.html
+In template folder create polls and then index.html.. poll/templates/polls/index.html.
+-  Add name spacing in urls.py file by mentioned app_name = name of the app.
+Before mentioning urlpatterns.
 -